yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 ## Indirect Attacks on the Server

-Various JWT claims are used by the recipient to perform lookup operations, e.g. database and LDAP searches.
+Various JWT claims are used by the recipient to perform lookup operations, such as database and LDAP searches.
 Others include URLs that are similarly looked up by the server.
 Any of these claims can be used by an attacker as vectors for injection attacks or server-side request forgery (SSRF) attacks.